 By Shalea Hardison

-Magnets make a fascinating topics for science fair projects, as well as illustrating many basic principles of science and generating downright fun experiments.
+Magnets make a fascinating subject for science fair projects, while illustrating many basic principles of science and generating downright fun experiments.

-As science fair projects begin in earnest, here is a collection of some of the best science fair projects or experiments involving magnets we’ve seen.
+Below is a collection of some of the best science fair projects or experiments involving magnets we’ve seen:

-1. Magnetic Levitation- Maglev trains have been big news in the past year.
+Maglev trains have been big news in recent years.
 Explore the science behind the future of mass transit with basic (or not so basic) magnet levitation experimentation.
 Simple experiments show how magnets levitate using their repelling force.
 Science Buddies details a great experiment building a small maglev train.
-More advanced students can also build propulsion mechanisms with the train, or measure how other variables like temperature, weight and material selection affect the motion.
+More advanced students also can build propulsion mechanisms with the train, or measure how other variables like temperature, weight and material selection affect the motion.

 These experiments can all be done with materials – including the magnets – found at your local hardware store or craft store.
 In some cases, complete kits are available from educational suppliers.
 If you’re looking for assistance with types of materials needed, our magnetic products specialists are available to assist.

 If you, or your favorite student, has a magnetic science fair project or experiment, share the experience with us!